Grisou13/bash-backup/README.md

 Dependencies
 ===================================
-All these dependencies maybe installed on your distro, unless your a dinausor comming from unix 1.0.
+All these dependencies maybe already installed on your distro, unless your a dinausor comming from unix 1.0.

 The dependencies are mainly listed because the user running this script may be restricted, so make sure it can access all these commands.
-This script uses bash *getopts* for argument parsing, please make sure that your distro supports it.
+This script uses bash *getopts* for argument parsing, please make sure that your distro, and bash version supports it.

 * *ftp*
 * *wget*
 * *tar*